GoogleCloudPlatform/mqtt-cloud-pubsub-connector/docs/configuration.md

 - `<cloud-pubsub-project-id>` is the Google Cloud project ID where you provisioned the Cloud Pub/Sub instance to connect to.

-## Map MQTT topics to Cloud Pub/Sub topics
+## Map a MQTT topic to a Cloud Pub/Sub topic

 To map a MQTT topic to a Cloud Pub/Sub topic, provide the following options: